 This study compared renal transplant patients (6-120 months after transplantation) who were converted from calcineurin inhibitors to Rapamune, with patients who continued to receive calcineurin inhibitors.
 Concomitant immunosuppressive medications included mycophenolate mofetil (MMF), azathioprine (AZA), and corticosteroids.
 Rapamune was initiated with a single loading dose of 12-20 mg, after which dosing was adjusted to achieve a target sirolimus whole blood trough concentration of 8-20 ng/mL (chromatographic method).
 The efficacy endpoint was calculated GFR at 12 months post-randomization.
 Additional endpoints included biopsyconfirmed acute rejection, graft loss, and death.
-Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (Rapamune conversion, n = 497; CNI continuation, b: Patients who had graft loss were included in this analysis with GFR set to 0.

-n = 246) are summarized below: There was no clinically or statistically significant improvement in Nankivell GFR compared to baseline.
+Findings in the patient stratum with baseline calculated GFR greater than 40 mL/min (Rapamune conversion, n = 497; CNI continuation, n = 246) are summarized below: There was no clinically or statistically significant improvement in Nankivell GFR compared to baseline.